tewhatuora/fhir-rheumatic-fever/input/pagecontent/developerGuide.md

 All requests to this FHIR API must include an access token in the `Authorization` header.

-Authorized clients can obtain access tokens from the Health New Zealand authorization server (KeyCloak) requesting the applicable rheumatic fever [OAUTH scopes and audiences](rheumatic-fever-data-scopes).
+Authorized clients can obtain access tokens from the Health New Zealand authorization server (KeyCloak) requesting the necessary rheumatic fever [OAUTH scopes and audiences](fhirDataAccessControl.html).

 See the accompanying Postman collection for example OAUTH token request.